 When the Feedback studio is open please note that you are now working on Turnitin's server, NOT the Moodle server at the University of Nottingham.

-Please note that if you press return after you enter a grade it will not save you need to click somewhere on the assignment.
+Please note that if you press 'Enter' after you enter a grade it will not save.
+You need to click somewhere on the assignment.

-When you are ready to mark the next submission, click on the page numbers and the triangle next to it that is within the orange rectangle in the image below and this will show you all the submissions available and you can select the next one you wish to mark.
+When you are ready to move on, click on the page numbers (shown below in the orange rectangle) or the arrows to select the next submission you wish to mark.

-When you close the Feedback studio tab, the scores should automatically sync with Moodle and appear on the row where the Student's details or submission are within the Grade column.
+When you close the Feedback Studio tab, the marks will automatically synchronise with Moodle and appear on the same row as the student's details and submission within the Grade column.

 Adding comments and feedback